 Error 11 or Error 12 relates to your GPS signal, so scroll back up to that section and try those fixes.
 Another common glitch is the Error 33.
 This happens when you try to start a raid, during gym battles and is known as the “can’t get past the GO” text on battles.
 The error is from time-sync issues between your app and the game servers.
 A prime example is if you try to join a Raid right when the timer runs out, or try to join friends to take down a gym right as they defeat a monster.
 The game servers are rotating to the next Pokémon for them while serving you the guy they just took down.
 That small window of lag causes the error.
 Just try again and you’ll get in without any problems.

 As we said earlier the game is pretty good these days.
-The Legendary year continues, Celebi is on the way, Gen 4 is around the corner, and trading is finally here.
+The Legendary year continues, people finally had a chance to catch Celebi and Deoxys, and they finally released Gen 4.
 While we still encounter bugs here and there, the rest of the experience is pretty great unless you’re trying to use a Go Plus or Go-tcha.
 Hopefully we helped you enjoy the game a little more with these tips, fixes, and suggestions.

-We’re expecting some friends lists and Lucky fixes shortly, and likely some new bugs when Gen 4 arrives.
+We’re expecting some friends lists and Lucky fixes shortly, and likely some new bugs now that Gen 4 is here.
+The rebalance made a bunch of people use up 200-300 potions, so expect a fix for that soon.
 Gotta Be Mobile will continue to add to this list of Pokémon GO problems and fixes as new issues arrive.
 Anyone with a compatible phone can download the game from the iTunes App Store or Google Play Store.

 PokeStops & Gym Locations